St Illtyd's Church, Llantwit Major: Project history

 After the dissolution of the chantries during the reformation, the Galilee chapel fell into disrepair, and was in ruins for nearly 400 years.
-It wasn't until 1963 that the then vicar began thinking about the possibility of refurbishing the building.
+It was not until 1963 that the then vicar began thinking about the possibility of refurbishing the building.
 In 2006, A committee was formed for the purpose of advancing the rebuilding of the chapel as a space dedicated to displaying the Celtic stones and telling the story of Christianity as it developed at the site.
 An initial grant of £37,500 was awarded to the project in March, 2009 by the Heritage Lottery Fund, and was used to commission Davies Sutton Architects to drawn up architectural plans for the renovation.
 The "Galilee Project" website was launched the following September, with information about the chapel, its history, and the proposed renovations.
 The project was also presented to the Llantwit Major community during the St. Illtud's Day Festival Weekend on 7 November 2009, with presentations by Davies Sutton Architects, games, and contests.
 In December 2010, the project was awarded a nearly £300,000 grant from the Heritage Lottery Fund for the purpose of refurbishing the chapel.

 Throughout 2011, the project focused on raising additional funds and also held a series of lectures on the history of the site.
 In April, 2012, sufficient funding was secured to begin building on the project, and work was begun the following September.
 Archeological excavations were conducted simultaneously with renovations, and in November they were surprised to find 8 complete skeletons in and around the chapel.
 As the chapel was being renovated, the Celtic stones were cleaned and prepared for their move to their new home in the chapel.
 In October, they made the short journey from the West Chapel to Galilee exhibition space.